 The east window is a group of three trefoil-headed lancets, and the west window a group of five.
 Beneath the west window is the narthex porch , again lit by simple lancet windows, and with a pair of large trefoil-headed entrance arches.
 Above the west window is a bell cote, housing a single bell cast by Thomas Lewis of Brixton (a well-known organ builder who for a short time produced church bells).
 It has a diameter of almost 18” and weighs 1½cwt.
 Accounts of 1886 record that it cost £14.10.0d.

-In the picture below, we can see that the interior was originally decked out in the style of a more traditional late Victorian Church; at the eastern end there was a chancel and sanctuary, with wood-panelled box-vestries (small rooms) at either side for clergy and choir.
+In the picture below, taken in the mid 1970’s we can see that how interior was originally decked out in the style of a more traditional late Victorian Church (although in this picture the altar has been pushed further forward than it would have originally been); at the eastern end there was a chancel and sanctuary, with wood-panelled box-vestries (small rooms) at either side for clergy and choir.
 Next to the Choir vestry is the Organ.
 This is the Organ we still use today, which was built by Rayson of Ipswich, and cost £250 in 1905.

 As you walk round the interior of our Church, look closely, and you will see the history of our Church and community etched onto the walls.
 St. Cuthbert’s wears its scars well, and takes pride in how time has left its mark.
 Still present today are the fixings for the blackout curtains which were hung during the Second World War, when Norwich suffered extensive bombing raids; see the picture below: